Cheapest electricity in Adelaide, SA

 - Estimated annual usage: The estimated annual energy usage of a residential customer living in the SA Powers Network (for electricity) and the Australian Gas Network (for gas).
 This figure currently sits at 4,000kWh for electricity customers on a single rate tariff and 14,800 MJ for gas customers.

-Other tariffs in Adelaide include:
+Other tariffs in Adelaide that aren't included on our rates table include:

 - Demand tariff (electricity only): An extra ‘demand’ charge followed by standard supply and usage charges.
 To apply for a demand tariff, you will need a smart meter installed.